Netatalk/netatalk-webmin/README.md

 - Only one defined home dir (any path starting with ~ ) is allowed.
 If you want to share specific subdirs in a home dir to everyone, please use absolute paths.
 - The netatalk.conf file for legacy init systems has to be managed through the web editor.
+- Only one AppleTalk zone per network interface is supported.
+This is because the UI is not able to distinguish between multiple AppleTalk zones on the same interface.

 # Authors